This post may contain affiliate links. Please see my disclosure policy for details.

 Jungle Wildlife Camp

-I stayed in Jungle Wildlife Camp while I was here.
+I stayed at Jungle Wildlife Camp while I was here.

 This is not to be confused with Wildlife camp or Jungle camp or any other hotel which has a variety of the same words haha.